My trolley

 6. Neaten any rough edges by lightly running your plasterboard rasp or sandpaper up and down the sides.

-You will need to cut holes in your plasterboard for electrical outlets and light fittings.
+You will need to create cutouts and openings in your plasterboard for electrical outlets and light fittings.
 Use a handsaw to create a hole or opening.
 It can be a good idea to use an older or inexpensive saw as it can quickly dull the teeth.

 A jab saw (also known as a plasterboard saw) can also be used.
 Long and narrow with a pointed tip, it’s efficient for making small cuts in awkward areas.